Impartiality Statement

 Conflict of interest and objectivity is addressed further through binding agreements to ensure that all activities undertaken throughout the certification process are conducted in an independent and impartial manner.

-- maintaining confidentiality.
+- Safeguarding confidentiality.

 Non-Discrimination